SKU: 3031-105

 MATERIAL Made of solid brass or in nickel-plated version.
 Polished shiny surface, but not lacquered.
 The brass darkens over time if you do not polish it.

 MOUNTING The wall brackets have sturdy iron screws (3.5 mm) that are screwed (carefully!) into the wall.
 The hooks and brackets are then screwed onto the pole.
-Last of all, you tighten the screws that prevent the bar from rolling.
+Lastly, tighten the screws that prevent the bar from rolling.

-TIP!
 The bar can be shortened by sawing it off.
-It can also be connected to another pole if you want a longer version.
-In this case, a wall bracket should be placed over the joint.
+It can also be connected to another pole if a longer version is desired.
+In this case, a wall bracket should be placed over the joint and an additional coupling fitting should be purchased.

 Related articles